 Meanwhile, UAVs are becoming the preferred platform for carrying imaging sensors.
 It offers flexibility in its flying program due to its swift and fast deployment, which shortens the planning-to-flight time (Roslim et al., 2021).
 However, there are limitations related to UAVs in terms of their limitedflight time and data processing speed (Huang, Reddy et al., 2018).
 Three operators are required to accomplish the surveying operation.
 First is a radio control pilot responsible for manually launching and landing the UAV and activating the flight path.
 The second ground station operator controls the UAV position, flying altitude, flight speed, wind speed, radio control signal quality and battery level.
-Finally, a third operator is a visual observer to assess possible collision and obstruction.
+Finally, a third operator is a visual observer to assess possiblecollision and obstruction.
 When coupled with UAV, the surveying and documentation process consists of three phases: (1) pre-flight planning, (2) in-flight image acquisition, and (3) dataset extrapolation.
 Besides the surveying task, UAVs have alsobeen utilised for selective herbicide spraying.
-A specified herbicide is applied directly to the weed patch, and excessive chemical usage can be avoided using data feed based on the weed mapping.
+A specified herbicide is applied directly to the weed mapping.
 The overall SSWM process is depicted in Figure 1.